Finder's Pick for

-You can access US exchanges like the NYSE and the NASDAQ using Canadian trading platforms like Questrade, Wealthsimple, Scotia iTRADE and Interactive Brokers.
+You can access US exchanges like the NYSE and the NASDAQ using Canadian trading platforms like Questrade, Wealthsimple Trade, Scotia iTRADE and Interactive Brokers.
 Interactive Brokers also provides access to many stock exchanges outside North America like the Hong Kong Stock Exchange (SEHK), Korea Stock Exchange (KSE), National Stock Exchange of India (NSE), Frankfurt Stock Exchange (FWB) and London Stock Exchange (LSE).

 The process of buying stocks listed on international exchanges is basically the same as buying stocks in a Canadian company.
 You buy and sell using your online trading account or through an investment broker who handles international stocks.

 Agreements between Canada and the US require Canadians holding US stock investments to pay the US Internal Revenue Service (IRS) a 15% withholding tax on any dividends earned on their US stocks.
-Interest earned from bonds or other interest-yielding US investments are similarly taxed at a rate of 10%.
+Interest earned from bonds or other interest-yielding US investments is similarly taxed at a rate of 10%.

 An exception is made for stock investments held in trust exclusively designed to provide retirement income.
 Such trusts include RRIFs, LIRAs, LIFs, LRIFs and Prescribed RRIFs.
 RRSPs are also exempt from US withholding tax if you own US investments in the form of US stocks, bonds or ETFs.